216: No Such Thing As A Lobster War

 And the English one is a much greasier dog.

-Yeah, but who's going to pay that much for a continental?
+Yeah, but who's going to pay that much for a Continental?
+Yeah, true.
+The Continental is deserving

 so overpriced.